ipython/ipython/docs/source/development/messaging.rst

         # (for prompt N).
         'execution_count' : int,

-        # The data dict contains key/value pairs, where the kids are MIME
+        # data and metadata are identical to a display_data message.
+        # the object being displayed is that passed to the display hook,
-        # types and the values are the raw data of the representation in that
+        # i.e. the *result* of the execution.
-        # format.
-The data dict must minimally contain the ``text/plain``
-        # MIME type which is used as a backup representation.
         'data' : dict,
+        'metadata' : dict,
     }

 Python errors